Carcassonne Agglo

-Carcassonne Agglo is the communauté d'agglomération, an intercommunal structure, centred on the city of Carcassonne.
-It is located in the Aude department, in the Occitanie region, southern France.
+Carcassonne Agglo (Carcassona Agló) is the agglomeration community, an intercommunal structure, centred on the city of Carcassonne.
+It is located in the department of Aude, in the region of Occitania, southern France.
 It was created in January 2013.
 Its seat is in Carcassonne.
 Its area is 1062.2 km^{2}.
 Its population was 112,852 in 2017, of which 46,031 in Carcassonne proper.

 Composition

 The communauté d'agglomération consists of the following 83 communes: